Shine a light on the forest

 Iggesund's season's greetings card has become somewhat of an annual challenge for designers to out-do the previous year's card by showcasing the countless possibilities of the company's paperboards, Invercote and Incada.

 “Every year we wish the card to be eye-catching enough to earn its place on the recipient’s desk, or even on the mantelpiece at home.
-With this year’s card we also want to encourage people to put their phones away for a while,” says Jessica Tommila, Customer Experience Manager at Iggesund Paperboard.
+With this year’s card we also want to encourage people to put their phones away for a while,” says Jessica Tommila, Customer Experience Manager at Holmen Iggesund.
 “We also want to show how much we value the long-lasting relationships we have with our customers and other friends in the packaging business,”

 Jessica Tommila, Customer Experience Manager at Iggesund Paperboard.